 * “We are the 37th fastest growing company in the INC 500 list.” – Wow.
 Why should I take a slow grower like you when I could pick an even faster grower?
 I’ve got 36 better candidates to choose from.

 * “Our product is patented.” – Let’s see.
 About a few million other products are patented, too.
-And most patents require an investment of a couple hundred dollars to get the paperwork.
+And most patents require an investment of a few hundred dollars to get the paperwork.
 Not too impressive.

 * “We pay out a full 50% in our compensation plan.” – Well, if I should make a decision based upon percentage payout of a compensation plan, then maybe I should join one of the hundreds of programs that pay out more than 50%.